jggames/trs80mc10/quicktype/Strategy & Simulation/TOTrek/Readme.md

 http://faculty.cbu.ca/jgerrie/MC10/JG_Star_Trek.html
 Select TOTREK from the Cassette directory and type RUN in the Main (green) screen and hit Enter.
 For more info see Bob's repo at: https://github.com/galacticstudios/BASTREK

+In directory TOTREK0 is Bob's DEC BASIC version.
+The highest numbered version of TOTREK is my latgest rendition.